saltstack/relenv/README.md

 4. Install a small wrapper around Pip which makes sure the shebangs of installed scripst use the relative python.
-This wrapper will also limit the `PYTHON_PATH	 of scripts run to directories in our python environment.
+This wrapper will also limit the `PYTHONPATH` of scripts run to directories in our python environment.